 When you need your thirst quenched and your body replenished, reaching for ice-cold water is the greatest way to recharge.
 The only issue, other than trying to choose the right brand, is that water doesn’t provide you with that something extra many of us need to make it through our day.
-It isn’t like coffee, tea, or an energy drink.
+It is not like coffee, tea, or an energy drink.
 Or is it?

 In case you haven’t heard, there are waters on the market now that offer you a caffeine boost along with the healthy refreshment you’ve always enjoyed.
 One such water is 3 Water.
 Whether you’ve heard of this caffeinated water or not, before you give it a try it’s best to know how much caffeine is in each 16.9-ounce bottle.
 The answer is that each bottle of 3 Water contains 50 mg of caffeine.
 This is less than a cup of coffee but more than most 12-ounce sodas.
 Let’s learn more about 3 Water so you can decide whether you want to add this caffeinated water to your preferred beverage list.